iiasa/message_ix/doc/reporting.rst

 .. _default-reports:

-- Computations to convert internal :func:`Quantity` data format to the IAMC data format, i.e. as :class:`pyam.IamDataFrame` objects.
+- Computations to convert internal :class:`~genno.Quantity` data format to the IAMC data format, specifically as :class:`pyam.IamDataFrame` objects.
   These include:

   - ``<name>::pyam`` for most of the above derived quantities.